 The Committees of Correspondence is a social-democratic (i.e., revisionist and non-revolutionary) organization, originally organized within the revisionist Communist Party USA as a pro-Gorbachev, anti-Gus Hall faction, and opposed to what was called “Leninism” in the CPUSA milieu.
 They were led by Gil Green and included many prominent members and close associates of the CPUSA, such as Herbert Aptheker, Angela Davis and the folk singer Pete Seeger.
 In 1991, at the time that Soviet social-imperialism was collapsing, they split off from the CPUSA to form an independent organization.
 Their name (appropriately) comes from the committees organized by the governments of the American states during the American bourgeois revolution for the purpose of promoting coordinated action against Britain.
 In the year 2000 they added the phrase “for Democracy and Socialism” to their name, which is ridiculous since they have no idea what either genuine democracy or genuine socialism even are!
 They are sometimes referred to by their initials as CCDS, and allow dual membership with the reformist so-called Socialist Party USA.

-1. The transformation (as in a pre-capitalist society) towards the production of more commodities (goods produced for sale) rather than goods produced for use by the maker of them.
+1. The transformation (as in a pre-capitalist or early capitalist society) towards the production of more commodities (goods produced for sale) rather than goods produced for use by the maker of them.

 “And while societies can be more capitalist or less capitalist, they are the most capitalist when all inputs (including labor-power) and outputs of the production process are completely commodified.” —Robert Albritton, Economics Transformed: Discovering the Brilliance of Marx (2007), p.
 10.